WHAT CANVUS MEANS: How Our Unique Name Reflects Our Products & Mission

 According to a 2017 study by the University of Cambridge, researchers estimate there will be 43 million tonnes of blade waste worldwide by 2050, with China possessing 40% of the total, Europe 25%, the U.S. 16%, and the rest of the world 19%.

 We know it will take all of “us” working together to help solve this problem.
 To address the issue, Canvus has developed an innovative and scalable process for upcycling end-of-life wind turbine blades.
 By turning old blades into high-quality street furniture for cites, parks, campuses, businesses, and other communal spaces, we are participating in a circular economy.

 Furniture With Meaning

-Our mission is to provide a canvas for all of “us” to reimagine, inspire and be inspired, and share and tell our stories.
+Our mission is to provide a canvas for all of “us” to inspire, reimagine, and create connection.
 These three core principles define and guide us in everything we do.

 Canvus creates inspiring products for communal spaces, providing a unique medium to connect, share, and engage with others — from custom decals and signage to our unique QR code feature, which tells the story of where each product came from, while allowing customers to share a personalized message.